Camille/Takeshi Diptychs

 © Alison Bank, http://firstcomesloveweddings.com

-Filed under: Evening Wear | Leave a Comment
+Filed under: Evening Wear | 1 Comment

 Tags: eveningwear wedding